 No one else can tell you what's right for you.
 But it may help to discuss your choices with people who know you well.

 If you're thinking about breast reconstruction, it's a good idea to meet with a plastic surgeon.
-You can ask to see photos and talk to women who've had the surgery.
+You can ask to see photos and talk to people who've had the surgery.

 It might also help to ask yourself some questions, such as:

 • Can I take time for a longer recovery?
-Or do I need to get back to my life as soon as possible?
+Or do I need to get back to my usual activities as soon as possible?

-• Can I accept the small chance of a new cancer in my healthy breast?
+• Can I accept the small chance of a new cancer in my breast that doesn't have cancer?
 Or would I rather have my breast removed to help make this risk as low as possible?

-• Do I want to keep the natural look and feel of my healthy breast?
-Or is it more important that my breasts match as well as possible?
+• Do I want to keep the natural look and feel of my breast that doesn't have cancer?
+Or are other things more important to me?

 • Do I have the information I need to make this decision?
 Or do I need to know more before I can make up my mind?